dpavot/blah6/README.md

 - *Here we discuss 'congenital disorders of autophagy' as an emerging subclass of inborn errors of metabolism by using the examples of six recently identified monogenic diseases: EPG5-related Vici syndrome, beta-propeller protein-associated neurodegeneration due to mutations in WDR45, **SNX14**-associated autosomal-recessive cerebellar ataxia and **intellectual disability** syndrome, and three forms of hereditary spastic paraplegia, SPG11, SPG15 and SPG49 caused by SPG11, ZFYVE26 and TECPR2 mutations, respectively.*

-The manual annotation allowed for the assessment of common patterns for the false and negative types of relations.
-False relations are often enumerations or an explanation of protocol that does not imply any type of relation.
-Negative relations are more regular, with words that imply negation of association, such as *non*, *no*, and *not* combined with *associated*, *involved*, and *dissociation*.
+The manual annotation allowed for the assessment of common patterns for the false and negative types of relations:

+- False relations are often enumerations or an explanation of protocol that does not imply any type of relation.
+- Negative relations are more regular, with words that imply negation of association, such as *non*, *no*, and *not* combined with *associated*, *involved*, and *dissociation*.

 ## Day 06/02/2020